FantasticFiasco/certifications/azure/az-204-developing-solutions-for-microsoft-azure/README.md

   - Global distribution and conflicts
     - Default conflict policy is to let the last write win
     - Custom conflict policies can be accomplished by registering a stored procedure
+- APIs
+  - SQL
+  - MongoDB
+  - Table
+  - Cassandra
+  - Gremlin
+- Consistency types
+  - Strong - Writes are made to all regions.
+Reads does always return updated data
+  - Boundless staleness - Writes are made to all regions, however there is a tolerated delay to databases in regions beyond the source
+  - Session - Creates consistency for the user session.
+Does not wait for global commits
+  - Consistent prefix - Data updates are in order, but no consistency is guaranteed
+  - Eventual - Data updates are out of oder, and no consistency is guaranteed
 - Document properties
   - `_rid` - Unique identifier
   - `_etag` - Tag used for optimistic concurrency control